nastinsk/python-data-structures-and-algorithms/challenges/left_join/README.md

-# Left Join
+# Hashmap Left Join

 ## Author: Anastasia Lebedeva, Travis Williams

 ## Challenge
 Implement a simplified LEFT JOIN for 2 Hashmaps.
-For this challenge we assumed that our imput is 2 dictionaries.
+For this challenge we assumed that our imput is 2 dictionaries because internally dictionaries implemented as a hashmaps in python

 ## Approach & Efficiency
 Time Big O(n)